The Lie: How Much Ammo Do You Need?

 The older Boston Marathon bomber mentioned above was still on his feet after being hit 7 times.
 He shot about 56 rounds at the cops, until he ran out of ammunition on his person (he had another loaded mag in the car), or his Ruger jammed.
 He threw the pistol at Sgt Pugliese and was still in the fight when Pugliese and another cop tackled him.
 He kept struggling until his younger brother, who had also been hit, but not stopped, by gunfire, ran him over with a stolen BMW.

 I’m no veterinarian, but on 26 Dec 2005, in Redington Pass, AZ, I treated a K9 that had been shot through the muzzle, its neck, its back, and 3 of its legs.
 I don’t remember counting the holes, but it was quite a few, from a rifle and two pistols.
-The dog lived, but had to be put down 2 years later because, for some reason, it had developed trust issues.
+The dog lived, but had to be put down 2 years later because, for some reason, it had developed trust issues with humans.

 The last bad guy I personally saw down in his own blood took 8 or 9 hits from 9mm and .40 JHPs before he stopped shooting.
 And that was ONE bad guy (we never found the two accomplices he allegedly had).
 According to SOP 9, when an officer was killed, more often than not there was more than one bad guy.
 When an officer was assaulted but survived, more than one bad guy was present about half of the time.